 Specialists in the Department of Otorhinolaryngology (ear, nose and throat or ENT) at St. Joseph’s Health Centre evaluate and treat patients with problems of the ear, nose, sinus, and head and neck region.
 ENT specialists develop a customized treatment plan for each patient after a thorough evaluation using the latest diagnostic technology.
 Conditions treated and areas of clinical expertise include thyroid cancer, sinus surgery, nasal septal surgery, tonsillectomies/adenoidectomies and tympanostomy tube insertions.

-Specialists in the Division of Urology at St. Joe’s provide consultation, diagnosis and treatment for cancerous (malignant) and noncancerous (benign) diseases of the urinary tract, including prostate, kidney and bladder cancer; urinary incontinence; benign prostatic hyperplasia and kidney stones.
+Specialists in the Division of Urology at St. Joseph’s provide consultation, diagnosis and treatment for cancerous (malignant) and noncancerous (benign) diseases of the urinary tract, including prostate, kidney and bladder cancer; urinary incontinence; benign prostatic hyperplasia and kidney stones.
 Our urologists offer compassionate, state-of-the-art care for people of all ages.
-Urologists at St. Joe’s have special expertise in minimally invasive (laparoscopic) surgery that results in less discomfort and bleeding and a faster recovery than conventional surgery.
+Urologists at St. Joseph’s have special expertise in minimally invasive (laparoscopic) surgery that results in less discomfort and bleeding and a faster recovery than conventional surgery.

-The Division of Plastic Surgery at St. Joe’s offers comprehensive care in all forms of plastic and reconstructive surgery.
+The Division of Plastic Surgery at St. Joseph’s offers comprehensive care in all forms of plastic and reconstructive surgery.
 Areas of interest and expertise include tendon and nerve repair, aesthetic surgery, breast reconstructive surgery and reconstructive procedures of the ear.

 Anesthesia and Acute Pain Services (APS)